warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 2. The [Intent Engine](#intent-engine) checks user [Intents](#intent).
 3. If Intents are satisfied, a [Keychain Party](#keychain-party) publishes a signature to the Warden Protocol.

-(?)
-Should we treat it as a Warden-specific term and capitalize it?
-(?)
-Are fees charged even when Intents aren't satisfied?

 ---

 ## Signature request fee

 [Keychain](#keychain) operators can set fees in [WARD](#ward-token) for [signature requests](#signature-request).
 The Keychain collect fees to its [Keychain Address](#keychain-address), and then the Keychain operator can manage these funds.
 Signature request fees are indicated in uWARD.

-(?)
-Should we treat it as a Warden-specific term and capitalize it?

 ---

 ## Space

 A Space is a Warden address that serves as a management hub for a collection of [keys](#key).
-Spaces aggregate accounts for different blockchains and provide access to [Omnichain Applications](#omnichain-application).
-See also: [Chain Abstraction](#chain-abstraction).
+Spaces contribute to Warden's [Chain Abstraction](#chain-abstraction): they aggregate accounts for different blockchains and provide access to [Omnichain Applications](#omnichain-application).

 ---